samply/beam/README.md

 - `to`: BeamIDs the intended recipients of the result.
 Used for encrypted payloads.
 - `task`: UUID identifying the task this result belongs to.
 - `status`: Defines status of this work result.
 Allowed values `claimed`, `tempfailed`, `permfailed`, `succeeded`.
 It is up to the application how these statuses are used.
 For example, some application might require workers to acknowledge the receipt of tasks by setting `status=claimed`, whereas others have only short-running tasks and skip this step.
-- `body`: Required for all `status`es except for `claimed`.
+- `body`: Supported and required for all `status`es except for `claimed`.
 Either carries the actual result payload of the task in case the status is `succeeded` or an error message.
 - `metadata`: Associated data readable by the broker.
 Can be of arbitrary type (see [Task](#task)) and is not encrypted.

 ## API